You need to switch from instant coffee today

 In contrast, speciality-grade whole beans are processed in ways that do a lot more to maximise their natural flavours.
 There are three main ways that whole beans are made ready for consumption:

-• Washed coffee – also known as wet processed coffee, this is when coffee beans have the outer section of the cherry removed, and then are fermented before being washed and dried.
+Also known as wet-processed coffee, this is when the outer section of the coffee cherry is removed, then the beans are fermented before being washed and dried.
 This results in a coffee with bright, complex acidity and a great clarity of flavour.

-Clearly, the methods used for instant coffee have a lot less interest in retaining coffee's complex flavours, especially when compared to natural, honey processed, and washed coffees.
+Clearly, the methods used for instant coffee place much less emphasis on retaining coffee's complex flavours, especially compared to natural, honey-processed, and washed coffees.

 One of the few things in instant coffee's favour is its convenience.
 As you probably know, instant coffee is extremely quick and easy to use.